Nassau, Bahamas Port Guide

 Is Nassau Really That Bad?!

 With beautiful beaches, historic landmarks, and great local food, Nassau has plenty to offer cruisers.
-The 2023 cruise port renovations have significantly improved the experience, and sticking to the main tourist areas ensures a safe, enjoyable visit.
+The 2023 cruise port renovations have significantly improved the experience, so I urge everyone, even those who have visited before pre-renovations, to give it a fair chance.

 Seriously, ignore the Nassau haters.